 Several excellent schools offer online master’s degree in computer science programs.
 They include Tulane University of Louisiana and Tufts University.

 Graduating from a top program should boost your starting salary substantially.
 You will have to weigh the costs and benefits of attending a more-expensive top-ranked school against those of attending a less-expensive but also reputable university.

 If you have your heart set on a top ten school but don’t get in on your first try, don’t fret.
 You can reapply to a graduate program as many times as you want.
 This is a stark difference from undergrad, where being rejected feels like a door is being slammed shut in your face and locked forever.
 Just keep working, get more experience, and try again.

-People always say, "Do it for love, and the money will follow."
-That's especially true in computer science, where to be fair the money is pretty good regardless of your emotional state.
-According to the US News & World Report, "Salaries among computer-related occupations–especially for those who hold an advanced degree in the field–are rising due to a shortage in technological workers across many economic sectors."
+People say, “Do it for love, and the money will follow.”
+That’s especially true in computer science, where the money is pretty good regardless of your emotional state.
+According to US News & World Report, “Salaries among computer-related occupations–especially for those who hold an advanced degree in the field–are rising due to a shortage in technological workers across many economic sectors.”
 Not only does an MS in computer science prepare you for many different jobs, but you will have a lot of leverage in deciding what your situation looks like.

 Incomes for MS in computer science degree-holders vary not only by job title and years of experience but also by location.
 Take computer and information research scientists, for instance.
 The top-paying states for this job, according to Bureau of Labor Statistics (BLS) data, are:

 The median annual income for computer network architects is $120,500.
 They “design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets,” according to the BLS.
 It is possible to get this job with just a bachelor’s degree in computer science, but a graduate degree will improve your options.
 Employers might be looking for a candidate with an MBA, though having an MS in computer science, or even a PhD, will almost certainly qualify you as well.